sp-95/python-lifecycle-training/README.rst

   slightly different ``sys.path`` (CWD will be in it, unlike when running ``pytest``).

-All features offered by the coverage package should work, either through pytest-cov’s command line options or through coverage’s config file.
+All features offered by the coverage package should work, either through pytest-cov’s command-line options or through coverage’s config file.

 Installation
 ------------